Ebbsfleet International railway station: Parking

 The Channel Tunnel Rail Link (CTRL) Act allows a total of 9,000 car parking spaces to be constructed, with an initial 6,000 built.
 The car parks are in a number of areas around the station - north of the North Kent Line, between the North Kent Line and High Speed 1, south of the High Speed 1 and south west of the station building.

 Buses and coaches

-The station is served by Fastrack buses operated by Arriva Southern Counties, which connect it to Dartford, Bluewater, Greenhithe, Swanscombe and Gravesend.
+The station is served by Fastrack buses operated by Go Ahead London, which connect it to Dartford, Bluewater, Greenhithe, Swanscombe and Gravesend.
+It is also served by Arriva routes 483 and 481 (school days only).
+Go also serves Ebbsfleet with route GC1 and the Go2 demand-responsive transport service.
 Despite being in close proximity to the station, Northfleet has no bus connection to the station.

 Taxis

 There is a taxi rank directly outside the station entrance/exit.
 Car rental services for both leisure and business are located in the concourse.
 The interchange facilities lie at either end of the main station box - taxis, buses and set down at the northern end (to also serve the NKL platforms) and coaches to the south of the station box.

 It was formerly planned that Crossrail would terminate at a separate station between Northfleet and Ebbsfleet International but under the current plan, Abbey Wood further west will be the eastern terminus.
 However, a Crossrail extension from Abbey Wood to Gravesend (Hoo Junction) remains safeguarded.